 Do supplementary oral antioxidants compared with placebo, no treatment or another antioxidant improve fertility outcomes for subfertile men?

 A couple may be considered to have fertility problems if they have been trying to conceive for over a year with no success.
 Many subfertile men undergoing fertility treatment also take dietary supplements in the hope of improving their fertility.
 Fertility treatment can be a very stressful time for men and their partners.
-It is important that these couples have access to high-quality evidence that will allow them to make informed decisions on whether to take a supplemental antioxidant.
-This is especially important, as most antioxidant supplements are uncontrolled by regulation.
-This review aimed to assess whether supplements with oral antioxidants, taken by the subfertile men, would increase the chances of a couple to achieve a (clinical) pregnancy confirmed by ultrasound and ultimately the birth of a baby (live birth).
+It is important that these couples have access to high-certainty evidence that will allow them to make informed decisions on whether to take a supplemental antioxidant.
+This is especially important as most antioxidant supplements are uncontrolled by regulation.
+This review aimed to assess whether supplements with oral antioxidants, taken by subfertile men, would increase the chances of a couple to achieve a (clinical) pregnancy confirmed by ultrasound and ultimately the birth of a baby (live birth).
 This review did not examine the use of antioxidants in men with normal sperm.

-Cochrane authors conducted a review including 61 randomised controlled trials comparing 18 different antioxidants with placebo, no treatment or another antioxidant in a total population of 6264 subfertile men.
+Cochrane authors conducted a review including 90 randomised controlled trials comparing 18 different antioxidants with placebo, no treatment or another antioxidant in a total population of 10,303 subfertile men.
 The age range of the participants was 18 to 65 years; they were part of a couple who had been referred to a fertility clinic and some were undergoing fertility treatment.
-The evidence is current to February 2018.
+The evidence is current to February 2021.

-Authors' conclusion and quality of the evidence
+Authors' conclusion and certainty of the evidence

 The inability to have children affects 10% to 15% of couples worldwide.
 A male factor is estimated to account for up to half of the infertility cases with between 25% to 87% of male subfertility considered to be due to the effect of oxidative stress.
 Oral supplementation with antioxidants is thought to improve sperm quality by reducing oxidative damage.
 Antioxidants are widely available and inexpensive when compared to other fertility treatments, however most antioxidants are uncontrolled by regulation and the evidence for their effectiveness is uncertain.
 We compared the benefits and risks of different antioxidants used for male subfertility.
-This review did not examine the use of antioxidants in normospermic men.

 To evaluate the effectiveness and safety of supplementary oral antioxidants in subfertile men.